Her Highness and the Bellboy

-Her Highness and the Bellboy is a 1945 American romantic comedy film directed by Richard Thorpe and starring Hedy Lamarr, Robert Walker, and June Allyson.
+Her Highness and the Bellboy is a 1945 American romantic comedy film directed by Richard Thorpe and starring Hedy Lamarr, Robert Walker, June Allyson and Rags Ragland.
 Written by Richard Connell and Gladys Lehman, the film is about a beautiful European princess who travels to New York City to find the newspaper columnist she fell in love with six years earlier.
 At her posh New York hotel, she is mistaken for a maid by a kind-hearted bellboy.
 Charmed by his confusion, the princess insists that he become her personal attendant, unaware that he has fallen in love with her.
 Her Highness and the Bellboy was released by Metro-Goldwyn-Mayer in the United States on July 11, 1945.

 Plot

 The beautiful Princess Veronica (Hedy Lamarr) travels to New York City to find the American newspaper columnist she fell in love with six years earlier.
 After checking into the elegant Eaton Hotel, she is mistaken for a new maid by bellboy Jimmy Dobson (Robert Walker), who offers to accompany her on an afternoon stroll through Central Park.
 When they return, the hotel manager is shocked to see his bellboy with the princess and fires him for consorting with an important guest.
 Veronica saves Jimmy's job by insisting that the manager assign him to be her personal attendant while she is in New York.

 When he is not working, Jimmy spends time with his slow-witted friend and co-worker, Albert Weever (Rags Ragland), and their good friend and neighbor Leslie Odell (June Allyson), a former dancer who is now bedridden and crippled.
 Leslie and Albert enjoy listening to Jimmy read fairy tale stories to them on their roof.
 Jimmy is unaware that Leslie is secretly in love with him.

 Meanwhile, Veronica's traveling companion Countess Zoe (Agnes Moorehead) is concerned about Veronica wanting to rekindle an old romance with newspaper columnist Paul MacMillan (Warner Anderson)—hardly an appropriate match for a princess.
 She tries to persuade Veronica to forget her former American lover and marry the annoying Baron Zoltan Faludi, who followed her to New York, but the princess ignores her.
 When Veronica learns that Jimmy knows Paul, she asks him to deliver an invitation to Paul for a formal ball being held at the hotel that evening.

 At the ball, Veronica and Paul are finally reunited after six years.
-Paul is still upset with her for abandoning him to marry another royal, who has since died.
+Paul is still upset with her for abandoning him to marry another royal, who has since been assassinated.
 When she offers to renew their relationship, he turns her down, saying they are from two different worlds.
 After he leaves, Jimmy discovers her crying and tries to comfort her.
 Not knowing that the bellhop has fallen for her, she asks him to take her to a bar called Jake's Joint, where Paul likes to hang out.
 Knowing the bar is not appropriate for an elegant princess, Jimmy tries to change her mind, but she insists.